masonkgriffith/masonkgriffith/README.md

 ## Overview

 This repository contains hands-on networking and security labs designed to simulate real-world enterprise environments.
-These projects demonstrate practical implementation, troubleshooting, and infrastructure hardening across routing, switching, firewall configuration, and hybrid identity environments.
+These projects demonstrate practical implementation, troubleshooting, and infrastructure hardening across routing, switching, firewall configuration, and BGP-IGP environments

 The purpose of this portfolio is to showcase engineering-level understanding beyond theory by building, documenting, and validating working infrastructure scenarios.